dhenwood/Dynamic-Wallpaper-Simple-Setup/README.md

 Select the "macro-Wallpaper.js" file from your computer (where you unzipped the original file).

 ### Step 10
 In the first few lines of the macro, **change the IP address** to reflect the IP address of the codec.
-Change the username and password if desired.
-If the username you supply does not exist on the local device, the macro will create it.
+Change the username and password if desired - if the username you supply does not exist on the local device, the macro will create it.
+The value **mode** is used to determine if the UI should show the Time and Calendar or just the Time.
+If you do not have the device setup with a calendar, change this to "time".

 ### Step 11
 On the left hand side, select the icon with the box and arrow to upload the macro to the video device .